GHolfelder/MonoGameLibrary/MonoGameLibrary/Graphics/Tiles/README.md

 This is essential for tilesets exported from tools like Tiled Map Editor or when using pre-made tileset graphics with built-in spacing.

-## Migration Notes
+## Architecture Notes

-This JSON-based system is designed to **replace** traditional XML-based tilemap workflows while providing:
+This JSON-based tilemap system provides:

-- Better performance through texture atlas integration
-- Professional z-ordering capabilities for character depth
-- More flexible layer management system
-- Easier integration with content pipelines
+- **Static tile rendering**: Optimized for performance without animation processing overhead
+- **Texture atlas integration**: Uses TextureAtlas.FromJsonTexture() for sprite region lookup
-- Support for complex game scenarios requiring proper depth rendering
+- **Professional z-ordering**: Layer-based depth rendering for character interaction
+- **Consistent patterns**: Follows library-wide static factory method pattern for content loading
+- **Separation of concerns**: Static tiles handled separately from animated sprites
+- **Performance focused**: Minimal texture switching during rendering

 The system is optimized for **production games** requiring professional tilemap rendering with entities that interact naturally with the environment through proper depth sorting.